Diana Ferrus

-Diana Ferrus (born 29 August 1953, Worcester, South Africa) is a South African writer and storyteller of mixed Khoisan and slave ancestry.
-Her work is published in Afrikaans and English.
-Ferrus leads writing workshops in Cape Town while working as an administrator at the University of the Western Cape.
+Diana Ferrus (29 August 1953 – 30 January 2026) was a South African writer and storyteller of mixed Khoisan and slave ancestry.
+Her work was published in Afrikaans and English.
+Ferrus led writing workshops in Cape Town whilst working as an administrator at the University of the Western Cape.

 Ferrus is best known for her poem about Sarah Baartman, a South African woman taken to Europe under false pretenses and paraded as a curiosity.
 She wrote the poem in 1998 while studying at Utrecht University.
-The popularity of this poem is widely believed to be responsible for the return of Bartmann's remains to South Africa.
+The popularity of this poem is widely believed to be responsible for the return of Baartman's remains to South Africa.
 The poem was published into a French law.

-Ferrus is a founder of the Afrikaans Skrywersvereniging (ASV), Bush Poets, and Women in Xchains.
-She has a publishing company called Diana Ferrus Publishers and has co-edited and published a collection of stories about fathers and daughters.
+She was a founder of the Afrikaans Skrywersvereniging (ASV), Bush Poets, and Women in Xchains.
+Ferrus had a publishing company called Diana Ferrus Publishers and co-edited and published a collection of stories about fathers and daughters.

+Ferrus died on 30 January 2026, at the age of 72.